2 seriously injured in Catawba County shooting

 CATAWBA COUNTY, N.C.
 (FOX 46 CHARLOTTE)- Two people were seroulsy injured in a shooting in Catawba County Friday night, the Sheriff’s Office says.

-Deputies responded to 305 Ramseur Street in Maiden around 9:15 p.m. for a report of one man and one woman shot.
+Deputies responded to 305 Ramseur Road in Maiden around 9:15 p.m. for a report of one man and one woman shot.

 The male victim was flown to a hospital in Lincolnton and the female victim was flown to a hospital in Charlotte.
 There is no update on their conditions at this time.